Nick Margevicius sharp again, but Mariners’ bats quiet in a 3-2 loss to Angels

 Taijuan Walker is scheduled to make his debut for the Toronto Blue Jays on Saturday, ending a turbulent week for the former Mariners pitcher.

-Walker was a leading voice in the Mariners’ clubhouse on Wednesday when the team voted to not play their game in San Diego that night in protest of racial injustice.
+Walker was a leading voice in the Mariners’ clubhouse Wednesday when the team voted to not play their game in San Diego that night in protest of racial injustice.

 The next day, Walker was traded to Toronto for a player to be named later.
 That night, he found out from his father that his family “lost everything” when Hurricane Laura destroyed their home in Lake Charles, Louisiana.